1965–66 NHL season: Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Semifinals

 The second game of the semifinal series between Detroit and Chicago on April 10, was nationally televised in the United States.

 For the fourth straight year, it was Montreal vs. Toronto and Detroit vs. Chicago in the first round.
 The Canadiens were victorious over the Leafs in four straight games, while the Wings beat the Hawks in six.

 (1) Montreal Canadiens vs. (3) Toronto Maple Leafs

 The Montreal Canadiens were the best regular season team, earning 90 points.
 The Toronto Maple Leafs earned the third seed with 79 points.
 This was the twelfth playoff series between these two rivals, with Toronto winning six of their eleven previous series.
 This was a rematch from the 1965 semifinals, where Montreal won in six games.
 Toronto won sixteen of twenty-eight points in this year's regular season series.

 The Canadiens defeated the Maple Leafs in a four-game sweep.